How to Choose a Counsellor or Therapist: Essential Tips for You

 1. Defining Your Goals and Preferences

-● The gender of the therapist
+● The therapist's gender

 ● Their cultural background

-2. Researching Insurance Coverage
+2. Researching Insurance Coverage and Financial Considerations

 Starting your therapeutic journey is an investment in your well-being, one that may involve financial considerations.
 Insurance coverage for therapy plays a crucial role in managing associated costs.